Gunak/Flask-NewProject/README.rst

 Flask-ProjectManager
 ====================

-This is a command line tool that will create a new Flask application with the ability to create a simple setup or if you are using blueprints.
+This is a command line tool that will create a new Flask application directory structure with ease.

 .. image:: https://travis-ci.org/Gunak/Flask-NewProject.svg?branch=master
     :target: https://travis-ci.org/Gunak/Flask-NewProject